JCMexplains/writing-for-success-2023/textbook.md

 #### Gerund Fragments

-When you encounter a word ending in *-ing* in a sentence, identify whether or not this word is used as a verb in the sentence.
+When you encounter a word ending in *-ing* in a sentence, check whether it is being used as a verb.
 You may also look for a helping verb.
 If the word is not used as a verb or if no helping verb is used with the *-ing* verb form, the verb is being used as a noun.
 An *-ing* verb form used as a noun is called a gerund.